Intensive Care Medicine Training Pathway

 Why intensive care medicine

 You manage the sickest patients in the hospital — ventilation, vasopressors, renal replacement, sedation and resuscitation — leading a multidisciplinary team, running family conversations about life support, and coordinating with every surgical and medical unit.
 Work is organised in shifts and on-call blocks rather than clinics.
-It suits people who like acute physiology, procedures and decisive team leadership, are comfortable with death and end-of-life decisions, and prefer shift work to outpatient continuity.

 The training pathway